 Assistant Professor of History

-Mayhill Fowler, Ph.D., teaches and researches the cultural history of Russia and Eastern Europe.
+Mayhill Fowler, Ph.D.
+(Princeton University), teaches and researches the cultural history of Russia, Ukraine and Eastern Europe.
 She focuses in particular on how different kinds of state systems shape creativity, and how diversity leads to innovation.
-Transnational history, urban studies and theater history are among her interests.
-Fowler has presented at many conferences, from the United States to Russia, has several publications in edited volumes and journals, and is writing a book, Beau Monde: Stage and Stage at Empire's Edge, Russia and Soviet Ukraine 1916-1941, which explains the creation of the Soviet cultural periphery.
+Transnational history, urban studies and the social history of the arts are among her interests.
+Fowler has presented at many conferences, from North America to Ukraine to Russia, has several publications in edited volumes and journals, and is writing a book, Beau Monde: Stage and Stage at Empire's Edge, Russia and Soviet Ukraine 1916-1941, which explains the creation of the Soviet cultural periphery.
+Her next project focuses on frontline entertainment during World War II and the creation of the global entertainment industry.
 She translates from various Slavic languages and occasionally writes for New Eastern Europe.
-She has taught at Princeton University, the Ukrainian Catholic University in Lviv and the University of Toronto.
+She has taught at Princeton University, the Ukrainian Catholic University and the University of Toronto, as well as at a summer school of Jewish history in Lviv, Ukraine.
+Before coming to Stetson University, Fowler held postdoctoral fellowships at Harvard University and the University of Toronto.
 Fowler is also a former professional actress, and even performed once in Florida in 2003.

 - Ph.D., Princeton University, 2011